-Sonia Gomez: Welcome to On the Rise podcast, the place to be for cannabis and hemp CBD health and business information.
-This is your one-stop shop to get the nitty gritty deep dive into the health and cannabis business, the fastest growing cash-rich industry in the world.
+Sonia Gomez: This is your one-stop shop to get the nitty gritty deep dive into the health and cannabis business, the fastest growing cash-rich industry in the world.
 And today, we are going to be interviewing Robin Swan, one of the many pioneers in the industry with an 80% success rate when working with patients and fully extracted cannabis oil.
 In this episode, you’re going to learn precisely what fat cow is and how it’s being used as nature’s best medicine.
 And without further ado, help me welcome the founder of Firebird Therapy.

 Sonia Gomez: I am dyslexic as all well, let her introduce her family friend.
 I’ve literally been friends for 20 I might.
 She’s been friends with my mother for maybe 35 years.
 Therefore, knowing you the whole of my life and she’s really the person that I plug into when I need to understand more about what I’m doing, how I’m doing it, and who I’m serving.
 So without further ado, help me welcome Robin Swan.
 Hi Robin.